dustalov/ballcone/README.md

 ## Architecture

 Ballcone captures the `access_log` entries exported in JSON by nginx via the bundled [syslog logger](https://nginx.org/en/docs/syslog.html) (`65140/udp`).
-These entries are stored in the embedded MonetDBLite database.
+These entries are stored in the embedded DuckDB database.
 Ballcone uses it to perform data manipulation and analytic queries.
 Also, Ballcone provides a convenient Web interface (`8080/tcp`) for accessing and observing the gathered data.

 ```
           +-----------+            +------------+